Luthaf/rascaline/README.rst

-Rascaline
+Featomic
 =========

 |test| |docs| |cov|

-Rascaline is a library for the efficient computing of representations for atomistic machine learning also called "descriptors" or "fingerprints".
+Featomic is a library for the efficient computing of representations for atomistic machine learning also called "descriptors" or "fingerprints".
 These representations can be used for atomistic machine learning (ml) models including ml potentials, visualization or similarity analysis.